melharfi/MELHARFI-2D-Game-Engine/README.md

 ### Response 2 :
 In reality, I have a passion for creating games it was some couple of years.
 I just wanted to create a game like you right now.

-my favorite games were always 2D especially RPG/MMORPGs. you'll soon see that there's not a lot of 2D MMORPG games (good ones), nor 2D games engines, maybe some old ones, but they are no longer supported, like SDL or XNA.
+my favorite games were always 2D especially RPG/MMORPGs. you'll soon see that there's not a lot of 2D MMORPG games (good ones), nor 2D games engines, maybe some old ones, but they are no longer supported, like SDL or XNA(reported to MONO by now).
 You'll soon get stuck and no one can help you.
 On the other hand, I was only familiar with C# language and the .NET technology, so most of all of the engine was in C++.

 ### Question 3
 What distinguishes it from the others 2D Game Engines